You won’t get ahead in any industry if you simply copy your competitors. And this is especially true in SEO & content marketing.

 For example, REI has one of the sharpest digital marketing teams on the Internet.
 They routinely outrank Wikipedia and Amazon.
 If you view them as an indirect or direct competitor – you should see which pages are not getting links / shares / rankings.

 If they are explicitly targeting a query or running a campaign, and it’s not performing, then you know that there is some other variable to research.

 One of the most common uses & misuses of competitor research is link & influencer stealing.

 You see that Competitor A has a link from Website X. You try to get the exact same link.

 Or you see Bob The Badass Influencer on Instagram promoting Competitor B. You try to get him to promote your new product.

 Don’t do that.

-Even if you are successful, congratulations – you’ve caught up to your competitor.
+Even if you are successful, congratulations – you’ve caught up with your competitor.
 But you still have to do better than them.

 And if you fail, you’ve wasted time, energy, and risked your reputation on a boring me-too campaign.